 After understanding texture in interior design, let’s explore why it’s so important.

-Have you ever looked at your room and felt something was missing or incomplete, despite having all design components in place – color scheme, furniture, and décor items?
+Have you ever looked at a room and felt something was missing, despite having a perfect design scheme?
 If yes, the answer is likely texture.

-When your room lacks texture, it will always feel somewhat flat.
-Here’s why texture is essential in interior design:
+When your room lacks texture, it feels flat.
+Here is why it is a key element:

 1. Texture Provides Balance

 Contrast is essential for creating balanced, eye-pleasing designs.
-When you add texture to interior design, important elements pop and strike the perfect balance between different components, avoiding visual monotony.
+When you add texture in interior design, important elements pop and strike the perfect balance between different components, avoiding visual monotony.

 2. Texture Creates Visual Weight and Interest